 |2.
 I am satisfied with how well I have been kept informed of the progress of my case.||54.3%||54.1%||56.3%||58.7%||57.5%|

 |3.
 I am satisfied with my contact with PSNI.||62.9%||64.4%||65.3%||70.2%||67.9%|

 |4.
 If a family member or friend were a victim of crime in the future, based on this experience, I would recommend they report it to police.||79.3%||79.8%||81.5%||82.0%||78.5%|

 How do we decide whom to contact?

 All adult victims of crime may be contacted although there are some exceptions.
 Victims of domestic abuse, serious violent and sexual offences will not be contacted.

 All eligible victims will be invited to participate to maximise responses.

 How do we contact victims?

 Invites to participate will be sent by Short Message Service (SMS) to mobile phone numbers provided by the victim during initial contact with police.
-The text message will contain a link to the survey.
+The text message will contain a web link to the survey.
 The sender of the text will show as Police Service of Northern Ireland and will look like this:

 Who conducts the survey?